 Jo has worked in Sales & Marketing for over 25 years selling a huge diversity of products and services.
 Her previous companies include British Airways, Ceridian and Kinnarps.

 Jo has also served as a School Governor for 7 years in Slough and as President of Slough Chamber of Commerce.
-In her spare time, she project managed the building of her own house and the opening of "White Ribbons" charity shop in Farnham Common.
+Before joining Oury Clark she project managed the building of her own house.
 To relax, Jo plays golf, spins and swims!